-Bloody Elbow partners with RevGear -- 20% discounts
+Bloody Elbow partners with Revgear -- 20% discounts

 Bloody Elbow x RevGear

-You can find the link to their site above in the BE header or here at this link.
+You can find the discount here at this link.
 For the next 90 days, they will be offering a 20% discount for Bloody Elbow readers.

 We will also have other exciting news in the future involving something related that’s long been requested, so keep an eye out for that.